safe-global/safe-deployments/README.md

   // The version of the deployment.
   version: string;

-  // The hash of the contract code.
-  codeHash: string;

-  // A record of addresses, where the key is the address type and the value is the address.
+  // The address & hash of the contract code, where the key is the deployment type.
-  addresses: Record<string, string>;
+  // There could be multiple deployment types: canonical, eip155, zksync
+  // Possible addresses per version:
+  // 1.0.0: canonical
+  // 1.1.1: canonical
+  // 1.2.0: canonical
+  // 1.3.0: canonical, eip155, zksync
+  // 1.4.1: canonical, zksync
+  // Ex: deployments: { "canonical": { "codeHash": "0x1234", "address": "0x5678"}}
+  deployments: Record<string, { address: string; codeHash: string }>;

   // A record of network addresses, where the key is the network identifier and the value is the address.
   networkAddresses: Record<string, string>;